Nuevo Mirandilla: History

-Controversial name change
+Name change

 On June 24, 2021, the stadium was renamed Nuevo Mirandilla to comply with Spain's Historical Memory Law.
 Ramón de Carranza was mayor of the city during a period of great violence during the Spanish Civil War, and the families of the victims of the fascist era and the Franco regime desired that the stadium changed its name.
 While Ramón de Carranza was named after a person, the new name simply means "new little watchtower."
 Miranda being the Latin word for watchtower (there are 134 watchtowers in Cádiz), and illa being a suffix in Spanish to mean small.
 Mirandilla was the old name for the neighborhood where the old sports complex stood.

 In July 2024, Cádiz C.F. requested the city council to change the name back to Estadio Carranza.
 The club and the council argued that using only "Carranza" instead of the full name "Ramón de Carranza" severs the link to the original person and now only refers to the stadium itself.

 This move was met with immediate opposition.
 The citizen platform "Carranza Incumple" was formed, arguing that one cannot erase 66 years of history by simply omitting a first name, and that "Carranza" will always be associated with Ramón de Carranza.
 Further opposition came from municipal opposition parties, the regional government sub-delegation, the Ministry of Territorial Policy, and Democratic Memory associations, all of which warned that reverting to the name Carranza is a fraudulent attempt to circumvent the law.

-Access

-Nuevo Mirandilla is easily accessible by public transport.